JuliaLang/www.julialang.org/blog/_posts/2019-03-19-debuggers.md

   feels faster, at least on initial execution.
 Julia's JIT compiler produces excellent results, but all that code-analysis takes time;
-  there is interest in exploring whether running more code in the interpreter could reduce latencies, a.k.a. the "time to first plot" problem.
-JuliaInterpreter is a potential tool for exploring that tradeoff, and it appears that [not much additional work would be needed](https://github.com/JuliaDebug/JuliaInterpreter.jl/issues/44).
+  there is interest in exploring whether running more code in the interpreter could reduce latency, a.k.a. the "time to first plot" problem.
+JuliaInterpreter is a potential tool for exploring that trade off, and it appears that [not much additional work would be needed](https://github.com/JuliaDebug/JuliaInterpreter.jl/issues/44).

 - JuliaInterpreter gained the ability to interpret "top-level code",